IKATS/ikats-sandbox/README.md

 # What is the *IKATS Sandbox* (and what it's not)

-  * IKATS was primarily designed to work on cluster of machines and not a single desktop.
+  * IKATS is primarily designed to work on cluster of machines and not a single desktop.
-  * Our IKATS Sandbox repository allow you to use it nevertheless, but user must be aware that its performance is not representative of the tool.
+  * Our IKATS Sandbox repository allows you to use it nevertheless, but user must be aware that its performances are not representative of the tool.
   * Especially, some algorithms which use [Apache Spark](https://spark.apache.org/) could monopolize all desktop resources and make irreversibly freeze it, depending on the amount of data processed at a time.
-  * Data persistence: all data imported and generated in ikats are persisted as long as `/var/lib/ikats/docker_bindings` directory is not manually deleted or altered.
+  * Data persistence: all data imported and generated in IKATS are persisted as long as `/var/lib/ikats/docker_bindings` directory is not manually deleted or altered.

 # Installation on Linux

-## Prerequistes
+## Prerequisites

 The *IKATS Sandbox* is known to work on that system :
 * Linux version: Ubuntu 16.04